 Why a Current-Carrying Wire in a Field Experiences a Force

 This how it works covers Why a Current-Carrying Wire in a Field Experiences a Force within The Motor Effect for GCSE Physics.
-Revise The Motor Effect in Magnetism for GCSE Physics with 18 exam-style questions and 12 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 6 of 13 in this topic.
+Revise The Motor Effect in Magnetism for GCSE Physics with 19 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 5 of 12 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position